Badr Hari: 2016–present

+On 27 May 2023, it was announced that Hari would face James McSweeney in the main event of Glory 88 on 9 September 2023.
+The fight did not take place due to Hari forfeiting the fight in respect to the 2023 Marrakesh-Safi earthquake that took place in Hari's homeland.

+Hari then faced Uku Jürjendal at Glory 89 on 7 October 2023.
+Hari lost the bout via TKO after being knocked down four times during the bout.

+Influence

+Hari is widely recognized for increasing the popularity of kickboxing in Morocco, becoming a national icon and a source of pride for many Moroccans due to his success in the sport.

 Personal life

 Hari is married to Daphne Romani and has four daughters and one son.

+Hari holds both Dutch and Moroccan citizenship.

 In 2007, Hari released a hip-hop song with Dutch-Moroccan rapper Appa entitled "Stap Maar In De Ring" ("Just Step Into The Ring").

+Hari is friends with the Head of the Chechen Republic, Ramzan Kadyrov.

 Legal issues

 Aside from the sport, he has been arrested multiple times since 2006 on various assault charges.

 Hari has been the subject of a number of police investigations for charges of assault and has gained a reputation for violent behavior.
 A psychologist who spoke to Hari in relation to one of his trials concluded that his success as an athlete and celebrity status, combined with a lack of personal guidance, has resulted in narcissistic personality traits.
 About his violent eruptions, Hari has said: "I am able to explode at any moment. [...]
 When my brakes are off, it's just one big clump of explosion, chaos and noise, and I become blind to it all. [...]
 A storm, a hurricane, a disaster. [...]
 There just is a certain aggression inside of me, of which I don't know what to do with and neither where it comes from."
 At his conviction on 21 February 2014, the district attorney described Hari as an individual who is very short-tempered, indulges in vulgar power display, and demonstrates aggressive and intimidating behavior which is characterized by a high "do-you-even-know-who-I-am caliber".

 Late October 2012, an indictment was handed to Hari in his holding cell, which contained nine criminal charges against Hari: eight crimes of violence and one moving violation.
 The moving violation relates to an incident in March 2010, where a pedestrian sustained injuries.
 The eight crimes of violence were: attempted manslaughter of Koen Everink (who was later murdered in 2016, however without link to Badr Hari), two assaults in night club Club Air, the assault of the brother of an ex-partner in bar Cooldown, an assault in club Jimmy Woo, an assault of two people including a woman in July 2011, and the assault of a doorman in 2010.
 An investigation is on going.
 If convicted he could face up to four years in prison.